I Am... (Beyoncé tour): Recordings and broadcasts

 While the singer was on tour, she was asked to perform a Las Vegas residency-type of show.
-Knowles and her team produced the shows in seven days and entitled it I Am...
+Beyoncé and her team produced the shows in seven days and entitled it I Am...
 Yours.
 She performed an unplugged, acoustic styled show different from the rest of her tour, at the Encore Theater in Las Vegas.
 The show on August 2, 2009 was recorded and later released as a DVD, audio CD and television special in late November 2009 titled I Am...
 Yours: An Intimate Performance at Wynn Las Vegas.
 The DVD was commercially successful peaking at number one on the Nielsen SoundScan Music DVD chart.
 It was certified double platinum by the Recording Industry Association of America (RIAA).
 Another live CD/DVD of the tour was released as I Am...
 World Tour in late November 2010.
-The album contained performances from different stops of the tour blended with personal footage of Knowles' backstage work and thoughts about the tour and her life.
-It served as the directorial debut for Knowles.
+The album contained performances from different stops of the tour blended with personal footage of Beyoncé's backstage work and thoughts about the tour and her life.
+It served as the directorial debut for Beyoncé.
 The DVD was commercially successful becoming the best selling DVD in the world in 2010.

 Parts of the show in Vancouver on March 31, 2009 were recorded and have been used for commercial use, as well as photos from the show used in the official tour book and other promotional items.
 "If I Were A Boy" and "Single Ladies (Put a Ring on It)" from the show in New Orleans were recorded and shown on TV One as a part of the Essence Music Festival in 2009.
 A CD and DVD, released on June 15, 2010, featured her performance of "Single Ladies (Put a Ring on It)".
-"Crazy In Love", "Freakum Dress", "Get Me Bodied", "Smash Into You" and "Broken-Hearted Girl" from the show in Donetsk, Ukraine, were recorded professionally and shown on TRK Ukraina as part of their footage of the Donbass Arena opening.
-"Crazy In Love" and "Single Ladies" were professionally recorded at the Summer Sonic Festival in Osaka, Japan and used to promote Knowles' Japanese tour.
+"Crazy In Love", "Freakum Dress", "Get Me Bodied", "Smash Into You" and "Broken-Hearted Girl" from the show in Donetsk, Ukraine, were recorded professionally and shown on TRK Ukraina as part of their footage of the Donbas Arena opening.
+"Crazy In Love" and "Single Ladies" were professionally recorded at the Summer Sonic Festival in Osaka, Japan and used to promote Beyoncé's Japanese tour.
 "Crazy In Love" and "Naughty Girl" were also professionally recorded at the 2009 Singapore Grand Prix F1 Rocks event in Singapore for Channel HD 5 Live coverage.
 "Crazy In Love" was recorded professionally and shown on Frecuencia Latina from the show in Lima, Peru at the Explanada del Estadio Monumental.